beccam/katakoda-scenarios/java/step2.md

 ```
 session.execute(
     SimpleStatement.builder( "INSERT INTO users (lastname, age, city, email, firstname) VALUES (?,?,?)")
-            .addPositionalValues("Marcus", "Brutus", "marcus@example.com")
+            .addPositionalValues("Brutus", "Marcus", "marcus@example.com")
             .build());
 ```

 In the `main` method, we call the *setUser* method and with parameters `setUser(session, "Juilus", "Caesar", "juilus@example.com");``

-Fill in the *setUser* such the the user is inserted into the table
+Fill in the *setUser* method such the the user is inserted into the table
 <details>
   <summary style="color:teal">Solution</summary>
   ```